KPNX: Growth

 KTAR-TV logo used from 1970 to 1973.

 In 1968, the Louis family's KTAR and Eller Outdoor Advertising, owned by Karl Eller, merged into Combined Communications Corporation.
 Combined then grew into owning other television and radio stations and owned a full complement of seven by 1974, when it merged with Pacific & Southern Broadcasting Company.

+KTAR-TV logo from 1973; it was based on the font used by NBC News at the time.

 In 1978, Combined Communications agreed to merge with the Gannett Company.
 The merged company opted to retain channel 12 and divest the Phoenix radio stations; Combined's ownership of the KTAR stations had been grandfathered earlier in the decade when the FCC forbade common ownership of television and radio stations in top-50 markets, but with the Gannett merger, the KTAR cluster lost its grandfathered protection.
 The radio stations were traded to Pulitzer Broadcasting in 1979 for KSD radio in St. Louis and $2 million.
 KTAR-TV then changed its call sign to KPNX on June 4, 1979, since the radio properties had held the KTAR call letters first.
 (Note: At the time, broadcast stations with different owners could not share the same call letters.)

 From 1977 to 1995, channel 12 was run by general manager C.E.
 "Pep" Cooney, who also did on-air editorials; he then became a senior vice president of Gannett for several years prior to his retirement in 1998.
 In 1985, it was the first Phoenix TV station to broadcast in stereo.

 The fact that KPNX was the only Phoenix station unaffected by a major realignment of network affiliations in 1994 and 1995 fueled a run of success for KPNX and its news department that lasted more than a decade.
 In 2005, the station had the highest revenue of any in Phoenix: $75 million, representing almost 20 percent of the market.

-KTAR-TV logo from 1973.
-Based on the lettering used by NBC News at the time, the "12" logo survived until early 1986, long after the station became KPNX.